andOrlando/rubato/README.md

  - `subscribed`: a function to subscribe at initialization (def. `nil`)
  - `override_simulate`: when `true`, will simulate everything instead of just when `dx` and `b` have opposite signs at the cost of having to do a little more work (and making my hard work on finding the formula for `m` worthless :slightly_frowning_face:) (def. `false`)
  - `rapid_set`:
- - `override_dt`: will cap rate to the fastest that awesome can possibly handle.
-This may result in frame-skipping.
-By setting it to false, it may make animations slower (def. `true`)
+ - `override_dt`: overrides the difference in time it takes to redraw the screen and just uses 1/rate no matter what.
+This results in slightly more accurate animations but they may take longer if awesome takes too long to redraw the screen. (def. `false`)
  - `awestore_compat`: make api even *more* similar to awestore's (def. `false`)
  - `log`: it would print additional logs, but there aren't any logs to print right now so it kinda just sits there (def. `false`)
  - `debug`: basically just tags the timed instance.
-I use it in tandem with manager.timed.override.forall
+I use it in tandem with `manager.timed.override.forall`

 All of these values (except awestore_compat and subscribed) are mutable and changing them will change how the animation looks.
 I do not suggest changing `pos`, however, unless you change the position of what's going to be animated in some other way

-\*with the caviat that if the outro being the same as the intro would result in an error, it would go for the largest allowable outro time.
+\*unless `outro + intro > 1`, it will instead go for the largest allowable outro time.
 Ex: duration = 1, intro = 0.6, then outro will default to 0.4.

 Properties:
  - `target`: when set, sets the target and starts the animation, otherwise returns the target